Our Family Gallery

 John Shore had a brother and sister-in-law in England: Thomas and Mary (Haines) Shore.
 They had nine children.

 We have letters in our family written from Thomas and Mary Shore, and we have found public records for them.
-All of these are shown near the bottom of this page.
+These are shown on their section of this page.

 An 1843 letter from Thomas and Mary Shore mentions that John and Thomas had a sister.
 No more information about her has been found yet.